 Lean Healthcare and Lean Manufacturing

-- If the process you are optimizing does not deal with inventory, then wherever you see the word "inventory" — substitute either the word "patient", or the phrase "the thing being processed"
+- If the process you are optimizing does not deal with inventory, then wherever you see the word "inventory" — substitute either the word "patient", or the phrase "the thing being transformed"

 - In addition to inventory... buffer and safety resources are more likely to also include: